 All LFS interviewers are under the supervision of a staff of senior interviewers who are responsible for ensuring that interviewers are familiar with the concepts and procedures of the LFS and its many supplementary surveys, and also for periodically monitoring their interviewers.
-The senior interviewers are, in turn, under the supervision of the LFS program managers, located in each of the six Statistics Canada regional offices.
+The senior interviewers are, in turn, under the supervision of the LFS program managers.